ict4s24-tcict/ict4s24-tcict.github.io/index.md

 semiconductors and identify a research roadmap toward quantifying these effects.

-The workshop aims to be an interctive forum where we work towards joint position stateents, research outlines, or paper drafts.
-This collaborative work will be fueled by short presentations of the participants (cf. [Call for Contributions](#call-for-contributions) below) and invited speakers but the focus will be on discussion and collaborative work.
+The workshop aims to be an interactive forum where we work towards joint position statements, research outlines, or paper drafts.
+This collaborative work will be fuelled by short presentations of the participants (cf. [Call for Contributions](#call-for-contributions) below) and invited speakers but the focus will be on discussion and collaborative work.